TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

     :typoscript:`base`
         The base URL for this language.

-    :typoscript:`direction`
-        ..  deprecated:: 12.3

-        The direction for this language.

     :typoscript:`flagIdentifier`
         The flag key (like `gb` or `fr`) used in the TYPO3 backend.